 Table of Contents

-As one of the most popular pet snake species, the Ball Python (Python regius) is a common sight in the reptile community.
+As one of the most popular and beginner-friendly pet snakes, the ball python (Python regius) is a common sight in the reptile community.

 These snakes are naturally found in central and western Africa.
 While you can still obtain wild-caught specimens, most snakes in the trade these days are captive-bred.
 Snakes bred in captivity are usually much healthier due to a lack of natural parasites.